flo-ipssi/petty-web/README.md

 # PettyWeb

+Web platform allowing the presentation of the application and allowing a management adapted to the individuals putting on line the animals at their disposal.

+## Development server

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.4.

-## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding